thestormforge/optimize-controller/docs/quickstart.md

 A local install of [Kustomize](https://github.com/kubernetes-sigs/kustomize/releases) (v3.1.0+) is required to build the objects for your cluster.

-If you are planing to create the simple experiment from this guide, a [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) cluster is preferred.
+If you are planning to create the postgres experiment from this guide, a [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) cluster will be sufficient.

 ## Install the Red Sky Ops Tool